 Significantly, the intent to conceal is a required element of money laundering under 18 U.S.C. § 1956.
 Therefore, if you lack the intent to conceal the source of funds, you cannot be proven guilty of money laundering.
 Many times, people who deal with large sums of money in their jobs (such as bankers or accountants) may be caught in such case, but had no intent to conceal the source of funds.
 Accordingly, such a lack of intent is a defense to money laundering.

 In short, the best way to challenge a money laundering charge, and avoid the sentencing for money laundering, is to retain the services of a top-notch money laundering criminal defense attorney.
 In that regard, we welcome you to contact Brandon Sample, Esq.
 Attorney, author, expert sentencing advocate, and activist, Brandon Sample will provide you with the highest quality legal representation.
-Call 802-444-HELP to learn more about what Brandon can do to help you defend a money laundering case in court.
+Call 802-444-HELP to learn more about what Brandon can do to help you defend a federal criminal case in court.
 Call today.